Plume

 Before you Begin

-• Check if you are using the right
+• Check if you are using the right network configuration

 • Have enough test tokens in your wallet